Introduction

-A client and a server can connect securely to one another over the internet using SSH keys.
-A public key and a private key make up each of them.
-The server keeps the private key, while the client’s computer keeps the public key.
-A passphrase, which is a secret word or phrase that adds an extra degree of security, guards the private key.
+It is essential to change the passphrase of your SSH key if security is a top priority.
+When a client and a server securely connect to one another over the internet using SSH keys, each possesses a public key and a private key.
+The server retains the private key, while the client’s computer holds the public key.
+A passphrase, serving as a secret word or phrase, provides an additional layer of security for the private key.

 You may easily change your SSH key’s passphrase in a few easy steps if you need to for any reason.
-In this tutorial, we’ll demonstrate how to use the command-line utility ssh-keygen to modify an SSH key’s password.
+In this article, I will demonstrate how to use the command-line utility ssh-keygen to modify an SSH key’s password.

 Check if you have an existing SSH key